Home Pricing Docs Blog Changelog About Log in Go to your tickets

 There There has three plans:

-- Standard — unlocks the AI assistant, workflows, the API, Slack integration, and the AI Chat mode for the support bubble.
-Up to 10 team members, 500 conversations per month, and 2 channels.
+• Standard — unlocks the AI assistant, workflows, the API, the MCP server, Slack integration, quick replies, the knowledge base, and AI Chat for the support bubble.
+Unlimited team members, unlimited outbound messages, and 2 channels.

-- Business — designed for larger teams that need to scale.
-Unlimited team members, 20 channels, 5,000 conversations per month, and unlocks the ability to hide the "Powered by There There" branding on the support bubble.
+• Pro — everything in Standard, plus 20 channels and the ability to hide the "Powered by There There" branding on the support bubble.
+Unlimited team members and unlimited outbound messages.

 Every new workspace starts on a 14-day trial that includes the Standard plan's features.
 You keep full access during the trial, then pick a plan to keep going.